Ishaqinu/Data_science_portfolio/README.md

 *Evaluation of the model

 Also finds that the following factors are associated with more severe accidents:
-\nThe number of vehicles involved in the accident
+* The number of vehicles involved in the accident
-*The number of fatalities in the accident
+* The number of fatalities in the accident
-*The severity of the injuries in the accident
+* The severity of the injuries in the accident
 *The weather conditions at the time of the accident *The time of day of the accident
 *The road conditions at the time of the accident